 C. Commercial Terms

 Pricing and additional service information may be found here.
-In addition to this Network Transparency Statement, patrons may also find links to the following on the CTC Website:
+In addition to this Network Transparency Statement, patrons may also find links to the following on the CTG Website:

-For questions, complaints or requests for additional information, please contact CTC at:
+For questions, complaints or requests for additional information, please contact CTG at: